AntiPersnlMyne/PalimpsestTxtContrast/README.md

 ## Setup

-To set up the project, follow these steps:

-1. Clone the repository to your local machine using a termanl.
+(1) Clone the repository to your local machine using a terminal:

 git clone https://github.com/AntiPersnlMyne/PalimpsestTxtContrast

-2. Navigate to the project directory.
+(2) Navigate to the project directory:

 cd ~/PATH TO PROJECT/PalimpsestTxtContrast

-3. Run the setup script:
+(3) Run the setup script:

 (Linux)
 `bash setup.sh`